dpa1983/NuSensi/README.md

 NuGrid Sensitivity Tool (NUSENSI)
 =======

-'''
     02/15: CR: Updated and new features
-    12/12: Adapted for general use + features added C. Ritter For suggestions or bug reports please contact critter@uvic.ca
+    12/12: Adapted for general use + features added C. Ritter For suggestions or bug reports please contact critter[at]uvic.ca

     Based on scripts written by A. Koloczek and B. Thomas
-'''

-This directory contains the NUSENSI tool for rate test calculations with the single-zone PPN and analyze the results with ipython.
+Contains the NUSENSI tool for
+rate test calculations with the single-zone PPN and analyze the results with ipython.
 Multiple PPN runs can be started in parallel, each